 And if I may play the role of a slightly concerned but sex-positive big sister, there are definitely pleasure products on the market that have a similar design to an electric toothbrush, if you're into that.
 Zumio S ($115) uses rotational pleasure, but has a very familiar toothbrush silhouette.
 And I really love my Bess Clitoral Massager ($99), a regal vibrator that has changeable heads and a Cleopatra-esque aesthetic.
 Lord knows they're not as wallet-friendly as the Hello Kitty toothbrush that takes AA batteries, but...
 I mean, if you can swing it, it's very much time to upgrade.

 If not, that's okay, too.
 There are plenty of household items that can double as a sex toy, and also a number of lower-cost vibrators available on the market to suit your pleasure needs without compromising your health.
+There are lots of masturbation ideas to try to get yourself off that don't pose as much risk as using an electric toothbrush.

 Loading More Posts...